kfrankot/yup-field-props-base/README.md

 - `name` (string): The name of the field for which properties are being generated.
 - `schema` (ObjectSchema): The Yup schema that defines the validation rules and properties for the field.
 - `values` (any): The current values of the form fields.
-- `context` (any, optional): Additional context that may be needed for validation.
+- `context` (AnyObject, optional): Additional context that may be needed for validation.
 - `throwError` (boolean, optional): Whether to throw an error or return default field properties in case of an error.
 Defaults to `false`.

 ## Return Value